 Monitor for new or worsening serious skin reactions.
 Permanently discontinue the combination for SCARs.
 For other skin toxicities, withhold TAFINLAR and/or MEKINIST for intolerable or severe skin toxicity.
-Resume TAFINLAR and MEKINIST at a lower dose level in patients with improvement or recovery from skin toxicity within 3 weeks.
-Permanently discontinue TAFINLAR and MEKINIST if skin toxicity has not improved within 3 weeks.
+Resume TAFINLAR and/or MEKINIST at a lower dose in patients with improvement or recovery from skin toxicity within 3 weeks.
+Permanently discontinue TAFINLAR and/or MEKINIST if skin toxicity has not improved within 3 weeks.

 Monitor serum glucose levels upon initiation and as clinically appropriate in patients with preexisting diabetes or hyperglycemia.
 Initiate or optimize antihyperglycemic medications as clinically indicated.

 Glucose-6-Phosphate Dehydrogenase Deficiency.
 TAFINLAR, which contains a sulfonamide moiety, confers a potential risk of hemolytic anemia in patients with glucose-6-phosphate dehydrogenase (G6PD) deficiency.
-Closely observe patients with G6PD deficiency for signs of hemolytic anemia.
+Monitor patients with G6PD deficiency for signs of hemolytic anemia while taking TAFINLAR.

 Embryo-fetal Toxicity.
 TAFINLAR and MEKINIST can cause fetal harm when administered to a pregnant woman.
-Advise female patients of reproductive potential to use effective nonhormonal contraception during treatment, and for 4 months after treatment, since TAFINLAR can render hormonal contraceptives ineffective.
+Advise female patients of reproductive potential to use effective nonhormonal contraception during treatment, and for 4 months after treatment.

 Most Common Adverse Reactions.
 In the NSCLC clinical trial, the most commonly occurring adverse reactions (≥20%) in patients receiving the combination were pyrexia (55%), fatigue (51%), nausea (45%), vomiting (33%), diarrhea (32%), dry skin (31%), decreased appetite (29%), edema (28%), rash (28%), chills (23%), hemorrhage (23%), cough (22%), and dyspnea (20%).
 The most common grade 3 or 4 adverse reactions (incidence ≥2%) were pyrexia (5%), fatigue (5%), dyspnea (5%), hemorrhage (3.2%), rash (3.2%), vomiting (3.2%), and diarrhea (2.2%).